duneanalytics/DuneQueryRepo/README.md

 # Dune Query Repo

-A template for creating repos to manage your Dune queries (using the [Dune CRUD API](https://dune.mintlify.app/api-reference/crud/endpoint/create)).
+A template for creating repos to [manage your Dune queries](https://dune.mintlify.app/api-reference/crud/endpoint/create) and any [CSVs as Dune tables](https://dune.mintlify.app/api-reference/upload/endpoint/upload).
 The main flow I've created this template for is to turn any dashboard you own into a repository of queries.
 But you can extend it however you want.

 ### Setup Your Repo